2025 update on $\varepsilon_K$ in the Standard Model with lattice QCD inputs: Results

 \subsubsection{BGI estimate for $\xi_\text{LD}$ (with BGS)}

 Here we present results for $|\epsK|^\text{SM}$ obtained using the \texttt{BGI} estimate for $\xi_\text{LD}$, and the \texttt{BGS} method for $\eta_i$ of $u-t$ unitarity.

 In Table \ref{tab:epsK:utu:bgi:indirect}, we present results for $|\epsK|^\text{SM}$ obtained using the \texttt{indirect} method for $\xi_0$, the \texttt{BGI} estimate for $\xi_\text{LD}$, the \texttt{BGS} method for $\eta_i$ of $u-t$ unitarity, the FLAG-24 results for $\BK$, and the AOF results for Wolfenstein parameters.
 Here we find that the theoretical expectation values of $|\epsK|^\text{SM}$ obtained using lattice QCD inputs including exclusive $\Vcb$ have $5.1\sigma \sim 3.9\sigma$ tension with the experimental results for $|\epsK|^\text{Exp}$, while there is no tension for those obtained using inclusive $\Vcb$.
 In Table \ref{tab:epsK:utu:bgi:direct}, we report results for $|\epsK|^\text{SM}$ evaluated using the \texttt{direct} method for $\xi_0$, while the rest of inputs parameters are the same as in Table \ref{tab:epsK:utu:bgi:indirect}.
 Here we find that the theoretical results for $|\epsK|^\text{SM}$ determined using lattice QCD inputs with exclusive $\Vcb$ have $4.9 \sigma \sim 3.8 \sigma$ tension with the experimental results for $|\epsK|^\text{Exp}$.
 This is consistent with what we find from Table \ref{tab:epsK:utu:bgi:indirect}.
+Fig.~\ref{fig:epsK:cmp:ctu:utu:bgi} is the same kind of plot as Fig.~\ref{fig:epsK:cmp:ctu:utu:rbc}, obtained using the \texttt{BGI} estimate for $\xi_\text{LD}$ instead of the \texttt{RBC-UKQCD} estimate for $\xi_\text{LD}$, while the rest of input parameters are the same.
+In Table \ref{tab:err-budget:utu:bgi}, we present the error budget for $|\epsK|^\text{SM}$ in Fig.~\ref{fig:epsK:cmp:ctu:utu:bgi} \subref{fig:epsK-ex:ctu:bgi:traditional}.
+Here we find that the dominant error ($\cong 61 \%$) in $|\epsK|^\text{SM}$ comes from exclusive $\Vcb$, and the sub-dominant errors come from $\bar{\eta}$ and $\eta_{tt}^\text{BGS}$.
+Hence, if we are to observe $\Delta \epsK$ become much larger than $5 \sigma$, it is essential to reduce the error in exclusive $\Vcb$.